smoochy/episeerr/README.md

 ### Via Jellyseerr/Overseerr

-1. Request a TV show through Jellyseerr as normal
+1. Request a TV show (must be season only) through Jellyseerr and choose the tag "episodes"
 2. Approve the request in Jellyseerr
 3. EpisEERR will intercept the request and send you a Telegram message
 4. Select the specific episodes you want via the Telegram interface